gapolinario/power-calcurse/README.md

 It also does not change the original file, so far, this only prints to the command line.

+There is a problem here, the program does not print tasks manually inserted

 ## Add Monthly Tasks

 Not done